dialectlabs/protocol/README.md

 ## Usage

-Dialect's protocol is best learned by example.
-This section describes how to use Dialect protocol in your app by showing you examples in the`examples/` folder of this repository.
+This section describes how to use Dialect protocol in your app by showing you examples in the`examples/` directory of this repository.
 Follow along in this section, & refer to the code in those examples.

 ### Create your first dialect, send and receive message